 Conflict is common in the hospital setting so you must learn to work through it.
 During duty, the mother of a patient came to me with concern.
 She told me that a new nurse was not monitoring breathing as closely as she should.
 When the concerns were brought to me I took time to discuss and validate the actions of the nurse.
 I made the nurse aware of the concern.
 The nurse did not take it well and was upset that the concern was brought to me.
 But I used it as a teaching moment and made it clear that a good nurse would never dismiss patients’ concerns.

 Make sure that the answer contains a step-by-step explanation of the circumstances.
 Highlight the steps that made you proud and the role you played to achieve the best results.

-Working in ICU is challenging but working the represent several moments that will make you proud of your profession.
-Whenever a patient fights and manages to survive or a transplant patient is given the good news are memorable and life-changing moments.
+Working in ICU is challenging but working there has several moments that will make you proud of your profession.
+Whenever a patient fights and manages to survive or a transplant patient is given the good news, those are memorable and life-changing moments.
 The joy and relief on the face of patients and their families have a profound effect on me.

 To answer the question you do not need to mention only official leadership roles you may have served.
 Mention any situation where you had to step up and take charge of the situation.
 Share the situation in detail and mention what made you step into the leadership role and highlight other people that were involved.
 Always end the question by sharing something positive that you took from the situation.

 I’ve served as a charge nurse many times.
 During my time as a charge nurse, I had to respond to rapid responses, lead code teams, and make quick decisions.
 I also had the task to give patient assignments fairly.